 Make sure you’re choosing display elements that work with your brand, strengthen its message and increase your product’s value.
 Don’t leave your display as an afterthought and ransack your home for baskets and racks to showcase your work on.
 Consider the message you want to send and then brainstorm how you can communicate it.

 Get creative and think about how to create a unique space for people to shop in.
 If you’re setting up a booth at a craft show to sell your handmade bath and body products, you could create a spa-like environment so people imagine using your products at home for a mini spa day.
-Tranquil music, soft colors, the scent of lavender and herbal tea to sip (*if allowed by the organizer and local laws) while they shop, would make anyone want to stay a while.
-Their surroundings and the way they’re treated in your space will also lead them to believe your products are worth their price.
+Tranquil music, soft colors, the scent of lavender and herbal tea to sip (*if allowed by the organizer and local laws).
+It would make anyone want to stay a while…which gives you an opportunity to share your USP and encourage a sale.

 Example: We’ve pinned a bunch of effective craft fair displays to our Craft Fair Tables & Booths board.
 There’s a lot to think about when it comes to your display but it should have a cohesive look, include eye-catching elements and make use of zones and compositions to lead the eye/customer through your space.